ersatzavian/hw-tom/projects/planespotter/readme.markdown

     screen dev/tty.usbserial-DB00KYMI 115200
     ```

-## Software
+## Firmware

-Software for this project will be posted here as it is developed.
+Firmware for this project will be posted here as it is developed.
 This project doesn't have working ADS-B detector software yet as I wasn't able to located a signal with any of the crappy antennas I already have and I'm trying to get my hands on a signal generator to prove out the detector.

-After much messing around with Keil and STM32Cube, I determined that my life will be too short to spend it making obtuse directory structures for a simple project, and yours is probably too short to spend it parsing said crap.
-So everything here now based on the [mbed platform](https://www.mbed.com/en/).
+Firmware is probably going to have to be in assembly in order to provide the speed required to decode the 1 Mbps PPM ADS-B signal from the (missing) hardware comparator.

+Prior to discovering assembly was likely a requirement, but after much messing around with Keil and STM32Cube, I did initial bringup and some tests with the [mbed platform](https://www.mbed.com/en/).
+This is a really handy way to work with this processor if you're not trying to shoehorn something into it like I now am.

 To use the mbed online compiler, go to [https://developer.mbed.org/compiler](https://developer.mbed.org/compiler).

-Planespotter software is built using the [NUCLEO-F031K6 target](https://developer.mbed.org/platforms/ST-Nucleo-F031K6/) in the mbed compiler, which is effectively just a breakout board for the STM32F031.
+Planespotter bringup firmware was built using the [NUCLEO-F031K6 target](https://developer.mbed.org/platforms/ST-Nucleo-F031K6/) in the mbed compiler, which is effectively just a breakout board for the STM32F031.
 This is close enough to write software for Planespotter.

-Source files from the mbed compiler will be posted here.
-To import the full mbed project, use the mbed compiler and pick up the project from its [Mercurial Repository](https://developer.mbed.org/users/tombrew/code/planespotter_adc_logger/).
+To grab the full mbed project I was using for bringup, use the mbed compiler and pick up the project from its [Mercurial Repository](https://developer.mbed.org/users/tombrew/code/planespotter_adc_logger/).

 ## Design Files
 For the actual files used to produce fabricated boards, see the releases folder.
 Every release will include a schematic PDF, Bill of Materials (BOM), and set of Gerber files used to fab the PCB.